sbogue2/Pewlett-Hackard-Analysis/README.md

 ## Overview of the Analysis

 To perform this analysis, we combined data from 6 different CSV spreadsheet using SQL.
 We created tables to hold the data and linked them together through primary key and foreign key relations.
-Below is a DRB showing the table structure:
+Below is a ERB showing the table structure:

 ![EmployeeDB](https://user-images.githubusercontent.com/104707395/206572215-b403992d-22af-43e2-a188-401587295919.png)